- Published on

 For context from 2016 to 2021 I worked as as S.A.I.C. contractor for NASA supporting the Office of Chief Information Officer Transformation and Data Division on open data, open code, code platform, data analytics, and machine learning tasks.

 Problem this document attempts to impactThere is no single site to go to for NASA contractor specific job searches.

 If you are looking for NASA civil servant jobs, there is https://www.usajobs.gov/ .

-There are things that sorta approach being a contractor version of https://www.usajobs.gov/, like https://www.spacetalent.org/ , a job search site “for the space economy” but space talent has only a small percent of all NASA contractor companies advertising jobs on their site.
-Additionally, some of the companies advertising there are very adjacent to the aerospace industry to put it mildly.
+There are things that sorta approach being a contractor version of https://www.usajobs.gov/, like https://www.spacetalent.org/ , a job search site "for the space economy" but space talent has only a small percent of all NASA contractor companies advertising jobs there.
+Additionally, some of the companies advertising there are only very adjacent to the space industry to put it mildly.

 Who Are NASA Contractor Companies